Constitutional Protections For The Criminal Defendant

 - The right to a grand jury in federal felony proceedings

 Our criminal justice system is designed with constitutional protections designed to provide each criminal defendant with a fair trial.
-If you are under suspicion, are being investigated or have been charged with a crime, consult an experienced attorney at Law Offices of Barry Resnick in Farmington Hills, MI, as soon as possible.
+If you are under suspicion, are being investigated or have been charged with a crime, consult an experienced attorney at Law Offices of Barry A. Resnick, PLLC in Farmington Hills, MI, as soon as possible.

 DISCLAIMER: This site and any information contained herein are intended for informational purposes only and should not be construed as legal advice.
 Seek competent legal counsel for advice on any legal matter.